shagird/shagird.github.io/_pages/about.md

 ---
 <!--- img align='right' width="400" height="400" src="/images/raghav-profile1.jpg" -->

-I am a fifth-year BS-MS student at IISER Pune, India, currently engaged in my Master's thesis as a Visiting Student at the Weizmann Institute of Science, Israel.
+I am a first-year PhD Student at the University of Michigan-Ann Arbor, USA.
+Previously, I was a visiting researcher at the Weizmann Institute of Science, Israel.
+I have completed my BS-MS from IISER Pune, India.

-I am an interdisciplinary major, with coursework in Biology, Applied Math, and Physics.
-I am actively involved in research focused on the physics of life, collaborating on two independent projects with amazing scientists: Dr. Tamás Vicsek and Dr. Nir Gov. Under Dr. Gov, my thesis advisor, to explore novel modeling schemes for swarming behavior in Chironomus midges.
+I am actively involved in research focused on the physics of life, collaborating on two independent projects with amazing scientists: Dr. Tamás Vicsek and Dr. Nir Gov. Under Dr. Gov, my Master's thesis advisor, to explore novel modeling schemes for swarming behavior in Chironomus midges.
 Concurrently, I am working with Dr. Vicsek's guidance, I am investigating pattern formation in 3D active particles, drawing inspiration from cell segregation experiments.

 My passion lies in becoming a Computational Biophysicist, specializing in the exploration of emergent phenomena in living systems.
-I want to further this interest during my Ph.D. studies.

 Research Interest
 ======